Bryan De La Cruz Player Props: Marlins vs. Pirates

-On Saturday, Bryan De La Cruz (batting .190 in his past 10 games) and the Miami Marlins face the Pittsburgh Pirates, whose starting pitcher will be Osvaldo Bido.
-First pitch is at 4:10 PM ET.
+On Sunday, Bryan De La Cruz (.239 on-base percentage in past 10 games, 83 points below season-long percentage) and the Miami Marlins play the Pittsburgh Pirates, whose starting pitcher will be Johan Oviedo.
+First pitch is at 1:40 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the Pirates.
+In his previous appearance, he went 1-for-5 with a double against the Pirates.

 Bryan De La Cruz Game Info & Props vs. the Pirates